 - Engage a couple of people familiar to and liked by your elder to help with packing.

-- Review the Downsizing Your Belongings Checklist.
+- Download the Downsizing Your Belongings Checklist by submitting the form above.

 Once you have packed up the items that you will be keeping, and your loved ones have collected what they want to take, consider holding an estate or yard sale to raise money to offset your moving expenses and more.
 You also may post items on eBay or Craigslist.
 Use these online sale platforms carefully.
 Many municipalities have ‘safe site’ exchange locations for the transfer of online sale items.